yasensim/radius-lb-health-monitor/README.md

 First configure user/password in your RADIUS server.
 If you want to run the script un-modified you can configure username nsx-lb-test with password VMware1!.
 It also runs with the Freeradius default secret for local host which is testing123.
-You can test if the your user authenticates correctly with:
+You can test if your user authenticates correctly with:
 ```
 radtest nsx-lb-test VMware1!
 127.0.0.1 0 testing123
 ```